built-on-openfin/workspace-starter/how-to/support-context-and-intents/IntentSupport.md

 <img src="../../assets/OpenFin-Workspace-Starter.png" width="100%" alt="OpenFin Workspace Example Application -- Adding your application to OpenFin Workspace (Home, Browser & Store)" />

 >**_:information_source: OpenFin Workspace:_** [OpenFin Workspace](https://www.openfin.co/workspace/) is a commercial product and this repo is for evaluation purposes.
-Use of the OpenFin Container and OpenFin Workspace components is only granted pursuant to a  licence from OpenFin (see [manifest](public/manifest.fin.json)).
+Use of the OpenFin Container and OpenFin Workspace components is only granted pursuant to a  license from OpenFin (see [manifest](public/manifest.fin.json)).
 Please [**contact us**](https://www.openfin.co/workspace/poc/) if you would like to request a developer evaluation key or to discuss a production license.
 OpenFin Workspace is currently **only supported on Windows**.

 # Support Context and Intents - How is Intent Support implemented?